 A layer stack up is the proper placement of a type of layer.
 PCB’s are in general categorized into three:

 The above terms describe the number of copper layers in a PCB.
-The multi-layer PCB describes those that have more than two layers which may be in the range of 4, 6 and 8.
+The multi-layer PCB describes those with more than two layers in the range of 4, 6, and 8.

-In a multi-layer, the top and bottom layers are known as outer layers while those in between are known as inner layers.
-The complexity in the manufacture of multi-layer PCB’s makes them quite costly when compared to the double and single layer PCB’s.
+In a multi-layer, the top and bottom layers are known as outer layers, while those in between are known as inner layers.
+The complexity in the manufacture of multi-layer PCBs makes them quite costly compared to double and single-layer PCBs.

 In layer stack up, there are a few things that you can put into consideration, and these include the following:

-Different designs of circuits have different layer stack-ups that suite them appropriately.
-Layer stack up is essential in the functioning of the Printed Circuit Boards.
+Different designs of circuits have different layer stack-ups that suit them appropriately.
+Layer stack-up is essential in the functioning of the Printed Circuit Boards.

 Different problems may arise when a layer stack up is not well planned, and such include:

 To avoid the above problems and even more, it is vital to have a well-planned PCB layer stack up.
-You can save a lot by designing efficient PCB layer stack up which can go a long way in preventing possible issues that may arise due to the improper design.
+You can save a lot by designing an efficient PCB layer stack up, which can go a long way in preventing possible issues that may arise due to the improper design.

 In Layer Stackup other than the PCB layers order, substrate material, copper thicknesses are also considered.

-The design to be completed and qualified first time means that it can reduce costs and the design cycle time significantly.
+The design to be completed and the qualified first time can significantly reduce costs and the design cycle time.
 It is possible if the signal integrity issues are eliminated before they arise.

 In figure 1 below two 8-layer, stack up schemes are shown that emphasize the changing order of layers.